wintercms/meta/l6-upgrade-notes.md

 ## Plugin Unit Tests

-If your plugin contains unit tests, and was previously using the `PluginTestCase` class, you will need to make some adjustments to your unit tests in order to function with the Laravel 6 upgrade.
+If your plugin contains unit tests, you will need to make some adjustments to your unit tests in order to function with the Laravel 6 upgrade.

-- If you use `use PluginTestCase` to bring in the `PluginTestCase` class into your unit test class, please change this to `use October\Core\Tests\PluginTestCase`.
-- If you instead just simply extend the `PluginTestCase` class with your unit test class, you will need to instead extend `\October\Core\Tests\PluginTestCase` instead.
 - All `setUp` and `tearDown` methods in your unit test classes must now have the return type `void` specified to match PHPUnit 8's requirements.
   - Change all `public function setUp()` methods to `public function setUp(): void`.
   - Change all `public function tearDown()` methods to `public function tearDown(): void`.